-Mick Gordon is responsible for a brilliant track called “Voices of Dev”, which was made using nothing but the sound of the human voice.
-After being blown away by his work, I tracked him down and asked for an interview.
-Fast forward a few months, and here we are, with some interesting content from Mr Gordon himself, concerning his work scoring video games like “The Last Airbender” and “Killer Instinct”, as well as trailers for “Crysis” and “Dead Space”
+Mick Gordon is responsible for a track called “Voices of Dev”, which was made using nothing but sounds of the human voice.
+After watching the video, I decided to track him down and asked for an interview.
+Fast forward a few months, and here we are with some interesting words from Mr Gordon himself, concerning his work scoring games like “The Last Airbender” and “Killer Instinct”, as well as trailers for “Crysis” and “Dead Space”.

-Hi Mick!
-Thanks for taking the time to talk to me about your music work.
+Hi Mick.
 Can you start off by telling me a bit about your music background, and how you got into the game music world?

 What were some of those companies that initially hired you in your early days?
-Was it hard for you to get work?
+Was it hard for you to get work from them?

 When you look back on things, you think it’s hard at the time, because you send one email, and when no-one answers you think, “This is really hard…“.
-But it’s not.
-Pretty much everything is based on luck though.
-It’s the old “right time, right place” factor.
-There has to be someone at that studio who’s willing to see your email at the appropriate time of the day, who needs music at that moment, and you fit that bill.
+But pretty much everything is based on luck.
+It’s the old “right time, right place” factor; there has to be someone at that studio who’s willing to see your email at the appropriate time of the day, who needs music at that moment, and you fit that bill.
 There are a lot of chaotic factors that you have no control over.

 Why did you decide to go the freelance route?
-We’ve heard that you had a fixed job at Pandemic Studios at the time.
-Why leave that?
+Didn’t you have a fixed position at Pandemic Studios at the time?

 Working at Pandemic Studios was great, because I was in amongst all the creatives.
-The most brilliant creative minds were all around.
-They designed the game, drew the artwork, designed the code, handled the programming, etc. It was incredible.
-I still apply the leassons I learned in that studio.
-But you get bored working on the same project.
-When you’re in-house, you could be working on the same project for 3-5 years.
-As a freelancer, you can work on 3-5 projects in a year, which was very attractive to me, and that lured me into the contracting side.
+They designed the game, drew the artwork, designed the code, handled the programming, etc. I still apply the lessons I learned at that studio, but when you’re a part of the in-house staff, you could end up working on the same project for three to five years.
+As a freelancer, you can work on three to five projects in a one year, which was very attractive to me, so I switched.

 Also, we know that people come up with creative accidents.
-You might be fooling around with a new plugin, and come up with something cool.
+You might be fooling around with a new plugin, and stumble across something cool.
 But when you’re writing music as a freelancer, you can’t do that.
 If your fascinating sound doesn’t fit the brief or the reason you were hired, it will get thrown aside.

 As far as skill set goes, writing music to a brief can only be learned by writing music to a brief.
-There’s no book that you can read to learn that.
-It comes through trial and error.
-I’ve been doing this for over 10 years now, and even I struggle with it.
-I get a brief and go “Gosh, I can’t remember how to do this…“.
+There’s no book that you can read to learn that; it comes through trial-and-error.
+I’ve been doing this for over ten years now, and even I struggle with it.
+I get a brief and go, “Gosh, I can’t remember how to do this…“.
 So yeah, it’s a skill you have to learn through experience.

 It’s weird.
 I don’t really slap descriptions or genres onto things.
 When I hear the word “composer”, I picture some old guy like Mozart with crazy hair, bending over a piano.
-Although I’m sure what someone like Mozart or Beethoven could do with FL Studio or Ableton would be mind-blowing.
-They were absolute pioneers for the tools that they were using at the time.
-But I would probably talk about myself as being a musical sound designer; I design sounds with a musical intention.
+Although I’m sure Mozart could do with FL Studio or Ableton would be mind-blowing.
+He was an absolute pioneers for the tools that he was using at the time.
+But I would probably describe myself as being a musical sound designer; I design sounds with a musical intention.

-A lot of inexperienced producers seem to think that music making today can be reduced to letting the samples, plugins and presets do most of the work.
-What would you say is the skill set require to do what you do?
-How long did it take for you to acquire those skills?
+Some inexperienced producers seem to think that music-making can be reduced to letting the samples and plugins do most of the work.
+What would you say are the skills required to do what you do?

 It really depends.
 Sometimes you get a game that does require the use of music with highly compressed samples.
 A racing game is a good example.
 Overly compressed samples are exactly what will cut through the engine sounds.
 So each project is different from the next.

+Luckily, I’m getting to the stage where companies approach me for the skill set that I have.
+When you start out, you have to be a chameleon of sorts.
+People ask you for a dance track, an RnB track and an orchestral track all at once.
+So you learn quickly how to produce different types of music.
 But there’s just so much to learn.
 Even if you know how to make beats, that’s just one tiny element of producing music for games.
 You need to write scores that reflect the game and its characters.
-So this job combines a number of different skills that you’ll learn on the job, and producing music is only one of them.
-Ultimately, we also need to take the music and put that into the game, and that’s a skill within itself.
-It’s not just playing MP3s.
+So this job combines a number of different skills, and producing music is only one of them.
+Ultimately, we also need to put the music into the game, and that’s a skill within itself – it’s not just playing MP3s.

-Looking at your immense back-catalog of work, there does seem to be a lot of demand for your music services.
+Looking at your back-catalog of work, there does seem to be a lot of demand for your services.
 Are you able to keep up with the workload?

 Sometimes.
-It comes down to good time management.
-But I say “yes” to so many things, and it gets me into trouble down the line.
+It comes down to good time management, even though I say “yes” to many things and it gets me into trouble down the line.
 But if you do something over and over, you get better at it.

-There seems to be a belief among many that the entertainment industry is the place to be if you want to avoid a 9-5 job.
-Fun all day and good money seems to be the perception by some people.
+There seems to be a belief among many that the entertainment industry is the place to be if you want to avoid a nine-to-five job.
 How do you, as a music professional, balance the desire to have fun with making money?

-At the end of the day, you have to treat it as a job, which is what it is essentially.
-Even if it’s something that you have fun with.
+At the end of the day, you have to treat it as a job, which is what it is essentially, even if it’s something that you have fun with.
 I could say to the developers.
 “I’m not doing this song in half a day.
-I want to take 6 months on it “, but I wouldn’t get paid.
+I want to take six months on it “, but I wouldn’t get paid.
 So you have to very much appeal to the creative restrictions of whoever is paying you.

-What I find is that a lot of people email me saying “Oh, you have a dream job.
+I find that a lot of people email me saying, “Oh, you have a dream job.
 You get paid to write music.
 I want to do that to.
 I don’t want to work.
-I just want to write music all day” What they mean by that isn’t “I want to get paid to write music “.
+I just want to write music all day “.
+What they mean by that isn’t, “I want to get paid to write music “.
 They’re really saying “I don’t want to work “.
 This is really a job that you have to work at.
-Ask anyone who’s involved in any kind of creative profession.
-They work way more at their profession than they would at a day job.
-The hours I put in at the studio are way beyond what I would have at a 9-5 job.
-These can be 18 hour work days, where you sleep under the desk to get things done.
+Ask anyone who’s involved in any kind of creative profession; they work way more at their profession than they would at a day job.
+The hours I put in at the studio are way beyond what I would have at a nine-to-five job.
+These can be eighteen-hour work days, where you sleep under the desk to get things done.
 If you can accept that, then you can combine fun and work quite easily.

 What have been some of the negative things you’ve experienced that made you feel like your music work was a full-time job?

 I’m sure it’s nothing compared what others would face in their day jobs.
-I certainly don’t have to drive for an hour to an office and get shouted at by my boss that I don’t like, then eat crap from across the street and return my office for the rest of the afternoon, where I get shouted at again.
-Then drive home for another hour, and get screamed at by someone else.
+I certainly don’t have to drive for an hour to an office and get shouted at by my boss that I don’t like, and then drive home for another hour to get screamed at by someone else.
 I don’t face that.
 But some negatives might be that I spend 24 hours working on some music, which gets rejected, and then I spend another 24 hours work on it, and it gets rejected again, so it’s another 24 hours of work.
-By this time, I’ve been awake for 3 days, and things don’t make sense anymore and all your MIDI notes start to look like ants across the screen.
-That happens with pretty much every game, haha.
+So now I’ve been awake for three days and things don’t make sense anymore, and all your MIDI notes start to look like ants across the screen.
+That happens with pretty much every game (laughs).

-What are the criteria for you to accept a game project to make music for?
-Are there any that you had to turn down?
+What are the criteria for you to accept a game project to score?

 The biggest factor is scheduling.
 If you can’t fit it in, it’s best to say “no” to that.
 Otherwise, if you say “yes” (which I tend to do…), you may not be able to do a good job, due to time constraints, so your employers won’t receive the quality of music they’re paying for.
 Letting people down is something you don’t want to do.

-The video game and film composer play a part in the electronic music scene of today, but aren’t getting as much media attention as the DJs and solo artists.
-Does the lack of fame for video game composers bother you?
+Game and film composers play a part in the electronic music scene of today, since they use similar tools.
+But composers aren’t getting as much media attention as the DJs.
+Does the lack of fame for your work bother you?

 No, not at all.
 We all wake up thankful that we get to do this for a living.
 There may be a lot of people out there that are making money from electronic music, but there are way more who make absolutely nothing.
 Writing music for video games as a living is a nice way to create a stable income from making music.

-A lot of people seem to struggle with understanding that.
-The wave of popularity for electronic music that has swept over many countries seems to have many people jumping into the genre for the wrong reasons.
+The popularity for electronic music we’re seeing has many people jumping into the genre for the such reasons though.
 What are your thoughts on that?

 Let’s say a young person who just wants to be famous grabs some samples, throws them in a sequencer, compresses the heck out of it, and releases it as his first track.
 That may be the start of his career.
-Give him 10 years, and he might be a completely different person, writing music for some amazing project.
-But if he never had that initial desire of wanting to be famous, he may never have reached that point.
+But give him ten years, and he might be a completely different person, writing music for some amazing project.
+If he never had that initial desire of wanting to be famous, he may never have reached that point.
 So it’s not about where people start, but rather where they end up.

 If you’ve never made electronic music before, and you see these DJs making huge amounts of money, you’re going to think that’s what a music career is all about, and that can get you started.
 You may not know about samples, scoring, scales or music theory, but you learn all that as you go along.
 When I was young, I wanted be a hair metal dude with long, spiky hair and play the guitar really fast.
 As much as that might seem silly, had I not gone down that road, I wouldn’t be here talking to you.